 At last, we can start doing what we wanted to do this entire time: write some content!
 There are lots of blog posts out there that say how to write good blog posts, so I'll just leave a few tips here:

 - Stick to your audience.
 Don't mix and match content.
-Readers of Exception Not Found come here for technical content; readers of Read-Aloud Corner go there for books and kids.
-These two audiences overlap, but they are not the same.
+Readers of Exception Not Found come here for technical content; including content on, say, the best way to make craft unicorn horns would not be useful to the audience of this blog.
 Pick a niche, and write your blog for that niche.

 - Write the title last.
 A good title is an advertisement for the post.
 You can't write an effective ad without knowing what you are advertising.